shzlw/poli/docs/report-component.md

   Components can be repositioned and resized on the report.
 If you'd like to stack/overlap components, z index field can be used to control the stacking order.

+  > The selected component can be moved by using arrow key in order to provide more precise control.

 * Border
 * Content background color